Mets place Zack Wheeler on the injured list as ...

 - News Article

-Mets place Zack Wheeler on the injured list as the trade deadline looms, per report
+Mets place Zack Wheeler on the injured list as the trade deadline looms

 With his name frequenting trade rumors ahead of the deadline, Zack Wheeler will reportedly be heading to the injured list for the Mets.